-11. Active Reading.-Tu., Th. and S. at 9.30 a.m.

-P. Chavy.

-Prerequisite.-Matriculation French (Junior or Senior) or French 1.
+11. Extensive Reading.-Tu., Th. and S. at 9.30 a.m.
+P. Chavy Prerequisite.-Matriculation French (Junior or Senior) or French 1.

 The aims of this course are similar to those of French 10, but the approach is different.
-The material used consists of a series of books (travel, biography and fiction) graded as to difficulty, to be read at home.
-Classes are devoted to exercises based on these texts.
+The material used consists of a series of books (travel, biography, fiction and drama) graded as to difficulty, to be read at home.
+Classes are devoted to various exercises based on these texts; linguistic analysis, dictations, re-translations, resumés, discussions.